 Data and methods

 This study relies on four sets of data, all collected in Canada.
 Canada is often classified by reports as one of the best countries for women (Conant 2019; Equal Measures 2030 2020; US News & World Report 2020), but only 29% of its elected MPs are women (Inter-Parliamentary Union 2021).
 Moreover, CES data since 1997 show that the gender gap in political interest has remained fairly stable despite a recent increase in the percentage of women politicians at the national and provincial levels (Sevi 2021).
 Still, studies that measure interest in different political topics have been conducted in Europe and the Middle East, so it is unclear how the gender differences they find apply in North America.
-These characteristics make Canada a country worth studying to better understand the underlying reasons behind the stability of the gender gap in the aggregate measure of political interest, which mainly taps into interest for partisan politics.
+These characteristics make Canada a country worth studying to better understand the underlying reasons behind the stability of the gender gap in the aggregate measure of political interest, which mainly taps into interest in partisan politics.
 The transmission of political interest to children seems like the logical place to look for explanations.

 First, Canadian Election Study (CES) data on various aspects of political engagement will be analyzed, including political interest, political knowledge, internal efficacy, external efficacy, political discussion, political debating, participation in protests, participation in boycotts, participation in petitions, party membership, donations to parties, and voting.
 CES data allows time series analyses of the evolution of gender gaps through time, as some political engagement questions have been asked since 1965.
 Time-series World Values Survey (WVS) data will also be used to provide better descriptive statistics on these elements when available.
 After being weighted to better represent the Canadian population, these data will visually represent descriptive statistics by age and gender on political engagement.

 Second, data will be gathered among Canadian high-school students.
-A partnership with a Canadian non-profit organization such as CIVIX or myBlueprint will also be sought in order to conduct a survey experiment on a citizenship education program.
+A partnership with a Canadian non-profit organization such as CIVIX or myBlueprint will also be sought in order to conduct a survey experiment in a citizenship education program.
 Three of CIVIX’s programs are especially worth considering: Rep Day, Student Budget Consultation, and News Literacy.
 They are all school-directed citizenship education activities in elementary and high schools that are offered in a large number of classes throughout Canada.
-The survey experimental design would compare the evolution of political interest for boys and girls in classrooms who took part in the program and in classrooms who did not by measuring political interest both before and after the program, while the descriptive part of the survey would look at broader trends among both groups.
+The survey experimental design would compare the evolution of political interest for boys and girls in classrooms that took part in the program and in classrooms that did not by measuring political interest both before and after the program, while the descriptive part of the survey would look at broader trends among both groups.
 For descriptive purposes, schools would be selected randomly to be part of the survey without regards to their participation in the program.
 Panel data would be collected before the program (time 1) and after it (time 2).
 Questions would be asked about students’ interest in various political topics, the political topics they discuss with their mothers, fathers and peers, and in school political discussions, as well as the political topics discussed by the people they follow in traditional and social media, among other things.
 The Personal Attributes Questionnaire (Spence and Helmreich 1978; Ward et al. 2006) will also be used to assess students’ degree of agency and communion and see if same-gender parent/peer–child interest correlations remain when controlling for the child’s degree of agency/communality.
 These data will be analyzed using multilevel modelling to help disentangle student-level, classroom-level, school-level and provincial-level effects (if it applies).
 In total, thousands of students should respond to the survey questionnaire.